Hoverflies,

 Netherlands.

-The larvae of this family live in decaying sap on and in the bark of trees.
+The larvae of this genus live in decaying sap on and in the bark of trees.

-The flies of this family are often nearby such places.
+The flies are often nearby such places.
 The Brachyopa

 scutellaris also can be found on flowers.